Back to Top

 It's okay to leave your cat to their sneezing so long as it's not lengthy, bloody, or producing a lot of snot.
 It's a normal reaction to environmental factors, and cats need to sneeze to get irritants out of their nasal passages for the same reasons humans do.

-If your cat sneezes for several days with increasing frequency or worsening symptoms, pet owners should take their fur baby to the vet to determine the underlying cause of all the sneezing.
+If your cat sneezes for several days with increasing frequency or worsening symptoms, cat parents might consider taking their fur baby to the vet to determine the underlying cause of all the sneezing.
 They might have a foreign object lodged in their nasal passages or be experiencing a flare-up of an undiagnosed case of FIV or feline leukemia.
-Dental disease can also make your cat sneeze, so make sure to stay on top of brushing their teeth.
+Dental disease can also make your cat sneeze, so you might consider staying on top of brushing their teeth.

 Will Cat Sneezing Resolve on Its Own?

 For the most part, cat sneezing will resolve on its own.
 If your cat sneezes in response to a tickle in their nose, then it should stop relatively quickly.
-If your cat continues sneezing for a long stretch or has abnormally thick, green snot, then you should schedule an appointment with your vet.
+If your cat continues sneezing for a long stretch or has abnormally thick, green snot, then it is often best to schedule an appointment with your vet.

 When Should I Worry About My Cat Sneezing?

 There are some instances when you should take your cat to the vet for sneezing.
 Cat sneezes can signify a more serious problem ranging from cancer to bacterial infections to dental disease.
-You should take your cat to the vet if it is sneezing:
+You might consider taking your cat to the vet if the sneezing:

 Other symptoms to watch for in addition to sneezing include: